 I’ve been a therapist for over 20 years with a bachelor’s degree in art from Luther College and a Master of Counseling degree from Arizona State University.

-Before going into private practice, I worked in various settings: group homes, in-home therapy, corrections, family preservation, and intensive outpatient programs.
+Before going into private practice, I worked in various settings: agencies, a hospital, non-profits, and intensive outpatient programs.
 I’ve been in private practice since 2001.
 This is my third private practice, which I started in Colorado in 2010.
 I love what I do and look forward to going to the office where I get to meet with people who inspire me every day.

 I grew up in a small college town in Iowa and went to graduate school in Arizona.
 I met my wife in Colorado and then we moved around for a lot for school and jobs, but finally returned to where we truly feel at home.
 Sometimes we can’t believe we ever left.

 We have twin 13-year-old boys who inevitably find new ways to challenge us and keep us busy.
 When I’m not at one of my kids’ sporting events, I’m likely to be barbecuing in the backyard on my charcoal grill.
 When not in the office, I can often be found with our dog Gizmo out on a hiking trail, watching hockey on tv, or in the basement playing guitar.